inviqa/LaunchDarklyBundle/README.md

 ### Passing default

-A default value can be passed which will be used UNDER SOME CURCUMSTANCES.
+A default value can be passed which will be used if an error is encountered, for example, if the feature flag key doesn't exist or the user doesn't have a key specified.
 This defaults to false.

 ```php
 if ($this->get('inviqa_launchdarkly.client')->isOn('my-flag', true)) {